 The next, called severe sepsis, is diagnosed when an individual has one of the following symptoms that could mean an organ is failing:

 Any type of infection – bacterial, viral, or fungal – can lead to sepsis.
 Some of the most common causes are pneumonia, abdominal infections, kidney infections or bloodstream infections.
-The Mayo Clinic states that the highest risk age group to develop sepsis is those who are 65 or older.
+The highest risk age group to develop sepsis is those who are 65 or older.
 Additional risk factors for getting this disease include:

 Nursing home residents are particularly susceptible to contracting sepsis.
-This disease has a complicated treatment plan and if nursing home staff isn’t properly trained on how to identify and prevent the condition, it can result in residents going into septic shock.
+This disease has a complicated treatment plan and if nursing home staff is not properly trained on how to identify and prevent the condition, it can result in residents going into septic shock.
+If a home or hospital does not properly train their employees, and individual and their attorney in Cleveland could seek reimbursement.

 Not only should nursing homes and hospitals train their staff to efficiently detect sepsis, but they should also provide a safe and clean environment for residents and patients.
 Infections that turn into sepsis could be the direct result of medical malpractice, and nursing home negligence or abuse.
 A Cleveland lawyer could help someone file a claim for damages if a nursing home failed to provide a clean living environment and a resident contracted sepsis.
 The following factors should be carefully monitored to reduce the risk of facility-acquired infections: